Trello is a tool for collaboration and project management. You can see it as a virtual note board with sticky notes (a so-called Kanban board).

 Enterprise: $17.50/month, including extra security and controls for safe work across teams in larger companies

+since it makes video meetings a breeze.
 You can use Airgram for recording Zoom, Google Meet, and Microsoft Teams.

 Live transcription: Live transcription increases engagement and accommodates disabilities.
 Airgram’s intelligent assistant has support for eight languages and understands accents better than the built-in Zoom transcription.
 Plus, it comes with speaker detection that automatically labels the captions.